 For those of my readers interested in the original motion picture superheroes that appeared during World War 2 on the screen.
 Here is a link to my blog article:

 Let me return to 1941 and the profitable Republic Pictures series "The Three Mesquiteers".
 The "B Western" series was started September 22, 1936 with Robert Livingston as "Stony Brooke".
 Ray "Crash" Corrigan as "Tucson Smith" and Syd Saylor as "Lullaby Joslin".

 Livingston would play "Stony" for 17 of the first 18 films in the series.
 Corrigan played "Tucson" through the first 24 pictures and Sy Saylor left after the first film to be replaced by Max Terhune for the next 21 features.
 The entire series ran from 1936 through 1943 for a total of 51 motion pictures.

 In 1938 Livingston was replaced by John Wayne for 8 pictures and then he returned in 1939 for another 14 pictures into 1941, At which point Tom Tyler now took over the character of "Stony Brooke" for the remaining 13 features of the series.
 While Tyler played "Stony" the man who replaced him at Monogram Bob Steele portrayed "Tuscon Smith" and two actors Rufe Davis and Jimmie Dodd played "Lullaby Joslin".
 You may remember Jimmie Dodd as one of the two adults on the original "Mickey Mouse Club".
 Todd always played his "Mouse-guitar", if at no other point than the closing song.
-A small version would become a very salable piece of merchandise that I admit having even if, like many other fans, could never play.

 Below from left to right are Jimmie Dodd, Tom Tyler and Bob Steele.